AIstar007/Wallet-and-Bill-Agent./README.md

 API base URL is configurable via `NEXT_PUBLIC_API_URL` (not hardcoded to `localhost:8000`).
 Backend CORS is configurable via `FRONTEND_ORIGIN`.
 Both sides are deploy-ready, not just localhost-ready.

 ### Injectable LLM — Testable Without an API Key
-The `/chat` endpoint conditionally wires in the real OpenAI client only when `OPENAI_API_KEY` is present.
+The `/chat` endpoint conditionally wires in the real OpenAI client only when `AZURE_OPENAI_API_KEY` is present.
 Without it, stub answer text is returned while DB lookup and FAISS search still execute — making the full pipeline testable with zero external dependencies.

 ---